takamin/hash-arg/README.md

 In this format, You can specify the type of the value that is 'string' or 'number', and the default value.

-The default typet is 'string'.
+The default type is 'string'.

 When the default value is not declared, null will be used.